Chronicles: Volume One

 Chronicles: Volume One is a memoir written by American musician Bob Dylan.
 The book was published on October 5, 2004, by Simon & Schuster.

 The 304-page book covers three selected points from Dylan's long career: 1961, 1970, and 1989, while he was writing and recording Bob Dylan, New Morning and Oh Mercy, respectively.
-Chronicles is allegedly the first part of a planned 3-volume collection.
+Chronicles was described on release as the first of a planned 3-volume collection; as of 2025, the other two volumes have not materalised.

 The book spent 19 weeks on The New York Times Best Seller list for hardcover nonfiction books.
 Chronicles: Volume One was one of five finalists for the National Book Critics Circle Award in the Biography/Autobiography category for the 2004 publishing year.

 Background

 Chronicles began as Dylan's attempt at writing liner notes for reissues of Bob Dylan, New Morning and Oh Mercy, but expanded into a larger project: "I got completely carried away in the process of...
 I guess call it, 'novelistic writing'".
 Dylan claimed to work without an editor or collaborator while creating the book.